jundalisay/superb/content/en/research/descartes/world/chapter-10.md

 But, in order to make you understand distinctly in what places the planets should stop, look for example at the one marked ~ [Saturn], which I suppose to follow the course of the matter of the heaven toward the circle K

-If Saturn had a bit more force to continue its motion in a straight line than do the parts of the aethereal air surrounding it, then, instead of always following that circle K, it would go toward circle Y, making it farther from center S.
+If Saturn had a bit more force to continue its motion in a straight line than <!-- do the parts of --> the aethereal air surrounding it, then, instead of always following that circle `K`, it would go toward circle `Y`, making it farther from center S.

 The aethereal air that surround it at orbit Y would move faster and even are a bit smaller (or at least are not larger) than those at `K`.
 They would give it still more force to pass beyond toward F allowing it to the circumference of that system without stopping.